 That evening we camped at the cairn of Regenfeld, built by the German explorer Gerhard Rholfs in 1872, the first European to venture west into the Libyan Desert.
 It was here that his party gave up and turned north with their camels, weeks later reaching Siwa by the skin of their teeth.
 Rholfs left a message in a bottle in the cairn, and since then it’s been the custom for the few passing travellers to do likewise.
 We left our regards to whoever came next and then spent the night by the dunes as Rholfs and his crew had done 140 years earlier.

 Next morning we carried on south and emerged from the dune corridors into a sandy plain dotted with cone hills; outliers of a long-since eroded plateau.
 One of these cone hills was Abu Ballas, or Pottery Hill.
-In 1912 the British explorer Ball discovered a cache of smashed clay urns at the foot or the hill and the truth behind an ancient local myth was revealed.
+In 1912 the British explorer, Dr John Ball, discovered a cache of smashed clay urns at the foot or the hill and the truth behind an ancient local myth was revealed.
 Legends had it that for centuries the people of Dakhla suffered raids from “the black raiders from the west” even though everyone knew that ‘west of Dakhla’ was a waterless sea of sand, well beyond the range of a camel caravan.
 One day the Dakhlans decided to follow their tormentors into the feared desert.
 They never caught them but their tracks led to Abu Ballas hill and the stash of water urns.
 They smashed all the urns, destroying the vital water cache, and the raiders never returned, probably dying of thirst on their next raid.
 Today the remains of urns still litter the base of the outcrop while on its flanks delicate engravings of Ancient Egyptian deities survive.
 Well out of the dunes by now, from Abu Ballas we turned west, following what might be called the only track in the Gilf, a braided network of ruts use by the occasional military patrols and exploratory tours like ours.

 Negotiating our way around low outcrops, isolated hills and small dunes ranges, our next destination was the Gilf Kebir plateau.
 By that evening we were close and camped in the lee of a dune close to Saviem Balise 22.
 Balise is French for marker post and in 1975 Saviem (later Renault) sponsored an expedition that tried to establish a new trans-Saharan route from the Atlantic to the Nile (see Sahara: West to East).
 About as useful as a fridge to an Eskimo, the Piste Saviem ‘from nowhere to nowhere’ was never used.
 All that remains today are the blue and white beacons they left to posterity along the way.

 Leaving the lone marker post, we continued west and slowly, from the horizon’s haze, the low ramparts of the eastern Gilf began to rise.
 By mid-afternoon we were driving up Wadi Bakht, one of the three major valleys that drain their sands onto the plain.
 Six thousand years ago, during the brief humid phase before the Sahara reached its current state of desiccation, this valley was occupied by Neolithic hunter-gatherers, much like the Bushmen of the Kalahari.
-We camped that night at the site of a major Neolithic occupation, where we kicked up stone tools (right) and grinding stones (left) left by the ancestors of the pharaohs.
+We camped that night at the site of a major Neolithic occupation, where we kicked up stone tools (above) and grinding stones (left) left by the ancestors of the pharaohs.
 It was a cold, windy night so Ibrahim grabbed an empty jerry and got a Bedouin singalong underway while we wrapped ourselves in everything we had and eyed-up Aisa’s bubbling stew longingly.

 Having spent the previous night in one of the valleys winding into the Gilf Kebir plateau, we rounded a spur and powered up the sand banks to the dissected summit of the plateau.
 Some of the cars had trouble getting a good clear run and so to lighten the load we walked while they took a few runs.
 Approaching the plateau top required some hairy driving over nasty wavelets of sand and Mahmoud’s Land Rover was again getting on two wheels.
 We discussed what the cause might be and decided the vehicle was way over-sprung at the front.
 Throw in the more flexible parabolics plus a heavy roof load and it didn’t take much cornering force to get some air under the tyres.